FM as a Physical Medium

 -

-The medium does not flow around objects.
+The medium does not move globally.

 Propagation replaces transport

-It is the propagation of structure.
+It is the propagation of organized structure.

-When something changes position:
+When something moves:

 -